ishankaggarwal/PortfolioWebsite/public/pages/overview.md

 ## Summary

-Senior Software Developer specializing in web application development.
-Experienced with all stages of the development cycle for dynamic web projects.
-Well-versed in numerous programming languages including C# .NET, Python and JavaScript/TypeScript.
-Strong background in both accounting/auditing and software development.
-Mitigated the gap between end users and developers, co-designed and built scalable solutions.
+Experienced software engineer with a strong background in designing and developing innovative solutions.
+Proficient in multiple programming languages and frameworks, with a keen eye for optimizing code efficiency.
+Demonstrated ability to collaborate effectively within cross-functional teams and deliver high-quality products within deadlines.
+Committed to staying up-to-date with emerging technologies and trends in the industry.
+Seeking challenging full-time opportunities to apply my expertise and contribute to the success of a dynamic organization.

 ## Experience

+**Member Board of Directors, Associated Students**@ [San Francisco State University]	 _(June 2023 – Ongoing)_
+- Elected by the students at San Francisco State University through a democratic election process to serve as the graduate representative.
+In this role, I advocate for the needs and concerns of all graduate students, effectively communicating and representing their interests to the university administration and faculty.

-**Teaching Assistant** @ [San Francisco State University] _(Jan 2023 - Present)_
+**Teaching Assistant**@ [San Francisco State University] _(Jan 2023 - Ongoing)_

-- Responsible for grading assignements and doubt solving for CSC 510(Analysis of Algorithms), CSC 220 (Data Structures) and CSC 600(Programming Paradigms).
+-	Teaching assistant for CSC 510(Analysis of Algorithms), CSC 220(Data Structures) and CSC 600(Programming Paradigms).

-&nbsp;
+-	Utilized JUnit to create robust unit test cases for code validation for CSC 220 grading.
+-	Graded assignments and provided constructive feedback to the students.
+Also, held office hours to provide one-on-one assistance to the students with the coursework.

 **Discussion Leader** @ [San Francisco State University] _(August 2022 - Dec 2022)_